 Free the Work/Free the Bid - In 2016, director Alma Har’el founded Free The Bid as a response to her own experience of the ad industry's hiring inequalities.
 The Free The Bid pledge prompted brands and their agencies to include at least one woman among the three directors bidding for every commercial job.
 These commitments led to measurable increases in the number of women creators considered and hired for major

 ads.
 Now that our approach to fighting systemic bias has begun to see success in the advertising industry, we're setting our sights on more expansive horizons.
 More industries.
 More forms of storytelling.
 More creators from more underrepresented backgrounds.
 More data.
-More minds blown.
+More minds were blown.
 Most of all, better work.
-Welcome to Free The Bid 2.0.—FREE THE WORK.The Female Lead - An educational charity dedicated to finding the factors that limit women’s choices and fulfillment and amplifies their voices in order to drive change and improve economic outcomes.Geena Davis Institute - Becoming A Woman in Tech Resource contacts and panelists PDFHer Campus - the #1 media site for college women, written entirely by the world’s top college journalistsOur Glass Elevator - Connecting you with top women talent and jobs to over 5k international members.SDSU's Center for the Study of Women in Television and Film - Longest running and most comprehensive studies of women in film and television.THE FUTURE IS FEMALE - 5 Indispensable Resources For Female FilmmakersTHE FUTURE IS FEMALE - Advances gender parity in the film industry by supporting the production, exhibition, and promotion of all women filmmakers.
+Welcome to Free The Bid 2.0.—FREE THE WORK.The Female Lead - An educational charity dedicated to finding the factors that limit women’s choices and fulfillment and amplifying their voices in order to drive change and improve economic outcomes.Geena Davis Institute - Becoming A Woman in Tech Resource contacts and panelists PDFSDSU's Center for the Study of Women in Television and Film - The longest-running and most comprehensive studies of women in film and television.THE FUTURE IS FEMALE - 5 Indispensable Resources For Female FilmmakersTHE FUTURE IS FEMALE - Advances gender parity in the film industry by supporting the production, exhibition, and promotion of all women filmmakers.

 UCLA Library - Women in Entertainment Resources in Library Special Collections